Events & Classes

 We will be learning how to CAD a miniature robot in the SOLIDWORKS App for Kids.

 This workshop is free!
-The only thing you need to bring is a laptop that can connect to the internet.
+The only thing you need to bring is a laptop that can connect to the internet and a mouse.

 Make Your Own Star Wars* Robot